DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### PROGRAMS, IN DETAIL<a name="programs"></a>

 The _Vektor_ module can handle up to 16 programs (similar to _synthesizer presets_), per module instance.
-All first 15 (numbered from 01 to 15, and having an explicit name) are based on the real Prophet VS programs.
-Program numbered 16 is the **INIT** program (the settings was choosen by the developer).
+All first 15 (numbered from 01 to 15, and having an explicit name) are factory based on the real Prophet VS. Program numbered 16 is the **INIT** program (initial settings was choosen by the developer).

 To select a different program:
 - Be sure the PROGRAM context is selected first, **all context red LED must be off**.
 If not, simply press the button where the LED glows red, by doing this, the _Vektor_ module is switched to PROGRAM context (the OLED must display **PROGRAM** as header) !